Dragonstb/ScribeVTTRPG/Docs/Architecture/roadmap.md

 - Successfully creating a new *room* shall be responded with status code "201 created"
 - Transition to Java 23
+- Update dependencies in general
 - Redesign the way how nested handout pieces within containers are addressed by their ID.
 Currently, the ID of the parents and the piece's ID are simply concatenated.
 But now think of a container "jan" with a child "edoe", alongside a second container "jane" with a child "doe".
 Addressing the child "janedoe" would not be unique.
 So we need a separator character between the IDs of the generations.
 Thsi character would become illegal for IDs
+- User management and user login
+- Have you heard of this logging thingy? :)
+- Attach to a code analysis platform like Sonarqube
+- Attach to an accessibility check system like pa11y

+# Explanations

+## Priority categories

+Rough categorization when features are tackled, ordered from "now" to the "in the far, far future".

+1. in progress
+2. imminent
+3. soon
+4. near future
+5. somewhat later
+6. something for the far future